 - Principals have the authority to make disciplinary judgments regarding in-school suspension (ISS) and short-term (nine days or less) out-of-school suspension (OSS).
-For short-term OSS, an informal school level hearing by a school administrator will be conducted.
-OSS/expulsions which exceed nine days require a district level due process hearing.
+OSS/expulsions which exceed nine days require a district-level due process hearing.

 - Students are to notify an administrator or staff member when illegal items are found in the school building or on the school campus.
 Students are advised not to pick up or handle illegal items.

 - School officials may search a student and his/her possessions if there is reasonable suspicion the student is in possession of an item that is illegal, against school rules or threatens the health, safety or welfare of any person.
 School-owned and maintained property including, but not limited to, student devices, backpacks, lockers, desks, files, and other storage areas are subject to inspection/search at any time without permission of the individual using the property.
 At the discretion of school administrators, metal detectors and drug or weapon sniffing dogs may be utilized at school or at any school function, including activities which occur outside normal school hours or off campus.

 - State law requires that certain criminal offenses committed by a student while on school property or at a school function be reported by the school principal to the appropriate law enforcement authority and the district attorney.
 The crimes include aggravated battery, carrying a deadly weapon at a public gathering, any illegal activity involving drugs, or any criminal sexual offense.

 - Any student who has been arrested, charged, or convicted of a felony or an offense which would be considered to be a felony if the student were an adult may be placed in an alternative school setting, suspended, or expelled if it is determined by school officials that the student’s presence at school is reasonably certain to cause substantial disruption to the education climate or will adversely affect the safety or wellbeing of other students or staff.